min2ha/ukwa-site/content/target/26238/index.en.md

   "subject": "UK General Election 2015"
 }

-# Rethink: A Manifesto for Better Mental Health

 Rethink Mental Illness provides advice and information to everyone affected by mental health problems.
 They have over 200 mental health services and 150 support groups across England.